 This list should not be construed as exhaustive or restrictive since the committee will consider any and all of the ways that advisers contribute to undergraduate education, if they are identified and supported by the materials in the dossier.

-- CLA faculty and staff advisers must hold at least 75-percent time appointments and actively participate in academic and/or career development of undergraduates (directly or administratively).
+- CLA faculty (tenure and non-tenure track) and staff advisers must hold at least 75-percent time appointments and actively participate in academic and/or career development of undergraduates (directly or administratively)

 - Previous nominees who did not receive the award may be renominated

 For the purpose of this award, advising is defined as non-classroom contacts with individuals or small groups that help students:

 - clarify their goals and better understand their abilities;